Biology of bilbies

 Australia once had two species of bilby – the greater bilby (Macrotis lagotis) and the lesser bilby (Macrotis leucura) — the lesser bilby is now extinct.

 The greater bilby (also known as the ‘rabbit eared bandicoot’) is the largest member of the bandicoot family.
 This marsupial (pouched animal) measures up to 55cm in body length with a tail of up to 29cm long.
 Adult males weigh up to 2.5kg and the females average about 1.5kg.

 Its coat is silky light grey and white and it has a long black and white crested tail with a naked spur-like tip.

 Bilbies have a long pink snout which is hairless at the tip.
-They have about 28 teeth, a long sticky tongue and a well-developed sense of smell to aid in finding food.
+They have 48 teeth, a long sticky tongue and a well-developed sense of smell to aid in finding food.